What is a sabbatical?

 The sabbatical time has 4 purposes:

-1. Release and Relinquish: During her sabbatical she will disengage from all ministry and leadership responsibilities.
+1. Release and Relinquish: During Mike’s sabbatical he will disengage from all ministry and leadership responsibilities.

 2. Rest and Recovery: “Rest” means more than ceasing from all activity.
-Rather, Michelle will concentrate on what restores her emotionally and feeds her spiritually.
-She has already begun to collect books that will help remind her to stop and listen to God.
+Rather, Mike will concentrate on what restores him emotionally and feeds him spiritually.
+He has already begun to collect books that will help remind him to stop and listen to God, and set up several appointments to talk to other church leaders to see what works for them.

-3. Reflect and Refocus: She will be listening for what God might be saying to her, scheduling extended time alone with God.
+3. Reflect and Refocus: Mike will be listening for what God might be saying to him, scheduling extended time alone with God.

 4. Realignment and/or Reassignment: Asking God: “Father, what changes in my life and ministry would You like me to make as a result of hearing from You?”

-How can MCC be part of Michelle’s Sabbatical?
+How can MCC be part of Mike’s Sabbatical?

 To be sure, a Sabbatical leave is a time designed for pastors to shift gears in order to rest, disengage, study, reflect, and spend time with family in order to return to minister refreshed and renewed in body, mind, and spirit.
 In addition, it is a time for MCC to examine our own lives as members of the body of Christ, and to explore new ways to serve, grow, contribute and possibly to lead.

-She has worked hard with Rich to be sure that her responsibilities will be covered during her absence.
-Her responsibilities will be covered before she leaves and anything that is ongoing will be covered by ministry teams as much as possible with staff stepping in to cover for any issues that might arise.
-If you have any questions you can email [email protected].
+Mike has worked hard with Rich and the rest of the staff to be sure that his responsibilities will be covered during his absence.
+Mike’s responsibilities will be covered before he leaves with staff or the elders stepping in to cover any issues that might arise.
+If you have any questions, you can email [email protected].

 Is there anything I can do to help?